Autofill Help

 <audio>

 tag for sound effects, and range input for the slider control.
-CSS3: border-radius
+CSS3:border-radius

-for the rounded corners, box-shadow
+for the rounded corners,box-shadow

 for the gradient shadows, flexbox for the modal dialog positioning, and transitions/transforms for the animations.
 Microsoft Ajax Minifier was used to keep the extension fast and light, and no JavaScript frameworks were used to further reduce the weight.
 All JavaScript performance testing was done using jsPerf.
-All coding was initially done in Notepad2, then later Notepad++.
+All coding was initially done in Notepad2, then later Notepad++. - Q 33.
+What's new in this version?

 - A Click on the version number in the upper right corner to see the changelog.

-- Q Is Autofill open source?
+- Q 35.
+Is Lightning Autofill open source?

 - A To help me help you faster, it would be best if you could provide me with enough information to reproduce the issue consistently because the first step in resolving the issue is to be able to reproduce it.
 Please provide me with the following:

-- Autofill rules you're having problems with – you can export the data and either email it to me privately or post it in the support group.
+- Autofill rules you're having problems with β you can export the data and either email it to me privately or post it in the support group.
 If the rules contain private information, then remember to remove the sensitive bits or replace them with dummy data.

-- URL of the form you're having problems with – if the page requires a login or is behind a private portal, then the next best thing is to save the page as HTML and provide the complete HTML code.
+- URL of the form you're having problems with β if the page requires a login or is behind a private portal, then the next best thing is to save the page as HTML and provide the complete HTML code.
 You can save any web page by pressing Ctrl + S and selecting "Webpage, Complete".
 If you're having a problem with only one specific field, then you can provide me with the HTML code for that field by right-clicking on it and selecting "Inspect" to bring up the Elements panel.
 This element should already be highlighted for you; to grab the HTML code, right-click on the highlighted element and select Copy / Copy outerHTML.

-- Content script – to see if there are errors here, go to the form you're having problems with and bring up the JavaScript console by pressing F12 and clicking on the Console tab.
+- Content script β to see if there are errors here, go to the form you're having problems with and bring up the JavaScript console by pressing F12 and clicking on the Console tab.
 Make sure the dropdown menu to the right of the Filter input is set to "Default levels".
 Any errors should be printed in red text in the console.

-- Q The field autofills, but how come I still can't submit the form?
+- Q 39.
+The field autofills, but how come I still can't submit the form?

 - A Some sites use JavaScript validation to ensure that the user manually types the text into the field.
 Every site is different, but you can usually fool the validation by using